 Demand for Richter has become more selective in 2013 as sellers’ expectations have risen.
-The night before at Sotheby’s (BID), two out of four offered Richters failed.
+The night before at Sotheby’s (BID:US), two out of four offered Richters failed.
 The two that did sell were knocked for hammer prices that were below the low estimate.

 Bacon’s 1954 painting “Man in Blue VI” was re-offered at 4 million pounds to 6 million pounds, having failed to sell at Christie’s in February 2009, when the previous contemporary art- market boom ended, with a low estimate of 4 million pounds.

 While this dark painting of an anonymous businessman was not deemed the most commercial Bacon, it found a buyer, again on the telephone, at 5 million pounds.